 - SOAPHORIA CARBONE FACIAL CLEANSING BAR FROM THE CZECH REPUBLIC

 I have very oily skin, and, like others, found this to make my skin feel oil-free and tight after use, but not over-dried.
 I always seem to go back to this cleanser when others either dry my face out or don’t clean it well enough.
 In my journey of looking for the right products to clear my acne skin, this has been the safest bet.
 I found these bars really practical for travelling, as you can have them in your carry-ons and they can’t spill.
 Basically, I am in love with this vegan cleansing bar, which is produced in the Czech Republic.

 Michaela from www.czechsouls.com

-Growing up in Lithuania I would often find a lot of health and beauty solutions just outside of my doorstep.
+Growing up in Lithuania, I would often find a lot of health and beauty solutions just outside of my doorstep.
 Spring summer and early autumn are perfect for stocking up on natural ingredients.
 Stinging nettle, packed with magnesium, calcium, iron, A and B group vitamins not only can boost your immune and nervous system when blended in a smoothie or tossed in a salad but is also a great way to bring glow and strength to your hair and skin.
 Simply rinse your hair with fresh nettle infusion after each wash!
-Within weeks thin and brittle hair becomes stronger and shinier.
-The only thing to keep in mind that nettle could slightly tint your hair, so it might not be for those rocking blonde-does.
+Thin and brittle hair becomes stronger and shinier within a few weeks.
+The only thing to keep in mind is that nettle could slightly tint your hair, so it might not be for those rocking blonde-does.